Supported Sets -- A New Foundation For Nominal Sets And Automata: Supported Sets

-\item Mono = injective: Every injective supported map is a monomorphism because the forgetful $U\colon \Supp{A}\to \Set$ is faithful.
+\item Mono = injective: Every injective supported map is a monomorphism because the forgetful $\ToSet \colon \Supp{A}\to \Set$ is faithful.
 Conversely, for a monomorphism $m\colon X\to Y$ in $\Supp{A}$,\twnote{} consider $a,b\in X$ with $m(x) = m(y)$.
 Define hence we have supported maps $f_a,f_b\colon Z\to X$ with $f_a(0) =a$, $f_b(0) = b$.
 Thus, $m\cdot f_a = m\cdot f_b$.
 Since $m$ is monic, we obtain $f_a=f_b$ and so $a=b$ as desired. \qedhere \end{itemize} \end{proofappendix}

-However, not all bijective supported maps are isomorphisms in $\Supp{A}$, because they may lack the following property: \begin{definition} A map $f\colon X\to Y$ is called \emph{support"=reflecting} if $\s{Y}\cdot f = \s{X}$.
-Intuitively, support-reflecting means that $f$ is a supported map and does not drop any atoms. \end{definition} \begin{example} Assume that the set of atoms $A$ is countably infinite.
-Then we have a bijective map $b\colon A\to \N$.
-With supports $\s{A}(a) = \set{a}$ and $\s{\N}(n) = \emptyset$, the bijection $b$ is a supported map, but not an isomorphism in $\Supp{A}$. \end{example}
+However, not all bijective supported maps are isomorphisms in $\Supp{A}$, because they may drop atoms.
+That is, the difference between bijections and isomorphisms is the following: \begin{definition} A map $f\colon X\to Y$ is called \emph{support"=reflecting} if $\s{Y}\cdot f = \s{X}$. \end{definition}